"Black On White On

-Set during the Watts Riots of 1965, Sam is a
+during the racially charged Watts riots of 1965, Sam leaps into a black

-black man with a white girlfriend trying to protect her from being killed by his angry
+man with a white fiancée trying to protect her from being killed by

 from this episode